Mother Angelica: Later years

+Among highlights of Mother Angelica's later years are these:

-On November 12, 1997, Angelica, on her Mother Angelica Live show, called on the faithful under Cardinal Roger Mahony to disobey the cardinal's Guide for Sunday Mass, saying "I'm afraid my obedience in that diocese would be absolutely zero, and I hope everybody else's in that diocese is zero."
-On November 18, Angelica apologized.
+On November 12, 1997, speaking on her Mother Angelica Live show, she called on the faithful under Los Angeles Cardinal Roger Mahony to disobey his Guide for Sunday Mass, saying, "I'm afraid my obedience in that diocese would be absolutely zero, and I hope everybody else's in that diocese is zero."
+Six days later, however, she apologized.

-On January 28, 1998, Paula Albertini, an Italian woman, prayed the rosary with Mother Angelica in Mother Angelica's office.
-Sister Mary Clare saw a bright glow surrounding the painting of Saint Francis reaching up to the crucified Christ.
-Mother Angelica was urged to "defend the Holy Eucharist even with your own life".
-Mother Angelica felt God wished to heal her; Albertini asked her to remove the braces and Mother Angelica was cured as her unsteadiness vanished, no longer needing crutches.
-She later told Life on the Rock host Jeff Cavins the purpose of the healing was to increase the faith of viewers and employees.
+On January 28, 1998, Paula Albertini, an Italian woman, prayed the rosary with Mother Angelica in her office.
+Another nun, Sister Mary Clare, saw a bright glow surrounding the painting of Saint Francis reaching up to the crucified Christ.
+Mother Angelica was urged to "defend the Holy Eucharist even with your own life."
+She felt that God wished to heal her, and this occurred when Albertini asked her to remove the braces and Mother Angelica's unsteadiness vanished, with no further need for crutches.
+Later Mother Angelica told Life on the Rock host Jeff Cavins that the purpose of the healing was to increase the faith of her viewers and employees.

-In the late 1990s, her EWTN show was so popular that she occasionally was the victim of live, call-in pranks by Captain Janks, which were aired on The Howard Stern Show.
-Most of these calls were of a vulgar, sexual nature, but she handled them with her usual stern, but forgiving candor.
+In the late 1990s, Mother Angelica's EWTN show was so popular that she was occasionally the victim of live call-in pranks by Captain Janks that were aired on The Howard Stern Show.
+Most of these calls were of a vulgar, sexual nature, but she handled them with her usual stern, but forgiving, candor.

-Mother Angelica founded a Catholic community of lay brothers, the Knights of the Holy Eucharist, as part of her broader efforts to promote Eucharistic reverence and traditional Catholic spirituality.
-The Knights were established on July 25, 1998, the Feast of St. James the Greater, in Hanceville, Alabama, where they initially served at the Shrine of the Most Blessed Sacrament.
-In 2016, the Knights moved to the Diocese of Lincoln, Nebraska, at the invitation of Bishop James D. Conley.
-They took residence at the Our Lady of Good Counsel Retreat House near Waverly.
+Mother Angelica founded a Catholic community of lay brothers, the Knights of the Holy Eucharist, as part of her broader efforts to promote Eucharistic reverence and traditional Catholic spirituality on July 25, 1998, the Feast of St. James the Greater, in Hanceville.
+They initially served there at the Shrine of the Most Blessed Sacrament, but moved in 2016 to the diocese of Lincoln, at the invitation of Bishop James D. Conley, taking residence at the Our Lady of Good Counsel Retreat House near the small city of Waverly.